 One very special type of honey is Manuka Honey which is s a product of the bees feeding off the Melaleuca blooms.
-Melaleuca probably sounds familiar because in its essential oil form, it is also known as tea tree oil!
-Manuka honey leads the pack when it comes to therapeutic use and is known as the Queen of medicinal honeys”.
+Melaleuca probably sounds familiar because, in its essential oil form, it is also known as tea tree oil!
+Manuka honey leads the pack when it comes to therapeutic use and is known as the Queen of medicinal honey”.

 The Use of Honey in Medicine